inayrus/FinalAppProject/PROCESS.md

 * Android studio reported an error that there is no git repository in this project?
 After testing: the commits still seem to work, so I think there is no issue.
 * Been trying to link an activity to the API.
 I got a working subscription key and copied quickstart code from the Microsoft Computer Vision website, but running this gave me an NoSuchFieldError for the AllowAllHostnameVerifier apache class.
 Apparently this class is deprecated.
 * Natasja and Marijn helped me find an alternative, so now I'm trying to link my app to the API with an Android client library: https://github.com/microsoft/Cognitive-Vision-Android

+#### Day 2
+* The link to the API is working!
+The example code on the Cognitive Vision Android github works well, so now the SelectActivity class can recognize handwriting!
+* Improved the layout of the SelectActivity.
+* Added the SelectActivity as an option in the NoteActivity, recognizing handwriting doesn't have to start with an empty note; multiple handwriting photos can be converted to text in the same note.
+* I also made a start to find a way for the recognized text to be added to the NoteActivity.
+It's now implemented with an intent, but the downside is that the old NoteActivity is still under it when you press back.
+Tomorrow I might need to look into the startActivityForResult method.